- Photo credit: ©Colin Wilson

 - Description: The water hyacinth is a free-floating aquatic plant native to the Amazon basin.
 It has thick, rounded, glossy leaves with swollen bases, and a flower spike with pale purple flowers.

-- The species has since invaded river basins in France, Italy, Portugal and Spain.
+- Origin and Distribution: It is native to the Amazon Basin, and has since invaded river basins in France, Italy, Portugal and Spain.

-- EU-level action includes a ban on sales and planting or keeping the plant, including in isolated ponds.
+- Methods for prevention: EU-level action includes a ban on sales and planting or keeping the plant, including in isolated ponds.

 Images courtesy of Q Bank and GBNNSS